Indigenous peoples in Bolivia

-Indigenous peoples in Bolivia, or Native Bolivians, are Bolivian people who are of indigenous ancestry.
-They constitute anywhere from 40 to 70% of Bolivia's population of 11,306,341, depending on different estimates, and belong to 36 recognized ethnic groups.
+The Indigenous peoples in Bolivia or Native Bolivians (Bolivianos Nativos) are Bolivians who have predominantly or total Amerindian ancestry.
+They constitute anywhere from 38.7% to 62.05% of Bolivia's population, depending on different estimates, and they belong to 36 recognized ethnic groups.
 Aymara and Quechua are the largest groups.
-The geography of Bolivia includes the Andes, the Gran Chaco, and the Amazon Rainforest.
+The geography of Bolivia includes the Andes, the Gran Chaco, the Yungas, the Chiquitania and the Amazon rainforest.

-An additional 30-68% of the population is mestizo, having mixed European and indigenous ancestry.
+An additional 30–68% of the population is mestizo, having mixed European and Indigenous ancestry.